🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 4. Higher Job Satisfaction and Retention

-Satisfied employees are more likely to:
+Naturally, employees who feel satisfied are more inclined to:

-• Feel valued in their work
+• Feel valued in their work.

 • Have a positive attitude towards their job

-• Stay committed to the company
+• Stay committed to the company.

-Such satisfaction translates to higher retention rates.
+The result?
+Higher Job Satisfaction and Retention.
 Employees who feel appreciated are less inclined to seek opportunities elsewhere.

 Do Give a Read: 10 Great Ways To Make Your People Feel Valued At Work